bottlesdevs/website/_posts/2023-10-05-bottles-next-a-new-chapter.md

 ## When?

-Soon, we hope, but there is much work to be done.
+Soon, we hope, but there is a lot of work to be done.
 Bottles Next is an exciting project, but it will take months of hard work.
-We will release updates when possible, so keep an eye on this blog.
+We will release updates when possible, so keep an eye out for this blog.

 ## What Will Happen to Bottles Now?